c-blake/xm/readme.md

 page layouts quite a bit or literally will not zoom the page element you want.
 This bypasses layout complexity using dynamic redraws over an unrelated window.
-(This is the example in the animated GIF of this `readme.md` where a quick screenshot was unzoomable while the surround text was.)
-There are surely more since "I see" has come to broadly mean "I understand", perhaps culminating in "icic" chat-ese { or lately maybe some emoji(s)? }.
+(This is the example in the animated GIF of this `readme.md` where a quick screenshot was unzoomable while the surrounding text was.[^1])  There are surely more since "I see" has come to broadly mean "I understand", perhaps culminating in "icic" chat-ese { or lately maybe some emoji(s)? }.

 This tool is dynamic - it reads the input area over and over again and can keep up with high frame rates updates.
 (E.g., if in the example above, were chrome